 These payment experiences are based on an appropriate use of data, both in their collection and storage and in their later processing.
 Mass adoption of cashless methods allows users to pay digitally for goods and services anytime and under any circumstances, creating large amounts of information on customers’ operations which are added to the already know data.

 What possibilities does all this information offer?

-In this context, the role of big data- and analytics-based solutions is fundamental to combine this new information with the one we already have, with the aim of giving a response to the new needs and business models that arise and evolve.
+In this context where the cashless payments grow bigger every day, the role of big data- and advanced analytics-based solutions is fundamental to combine this new information with the one we already have, with the aim of giving a response to the new needs and business models that arise and evolve.

 First, the concept of “digital payments” must always be linked to that of “cybersecurity” because, without that, people and organisations are vulnerable to cyberattacks and their subsequent damage.
 But, at the same time, users should perceive a balance between security and user experience.
 Here, solutions based on a study of usual customer behaviour (login hours, device used, type of operations, etc.), which complement technological development itself (biometrics, facial or iris recognition, etc.), allow to identify anomalies in view of which, strengthened payment security, for instance and in accordance with the PSD2, is activated.
 Creating, maintaining and updating the necessary controls to ensure security becomes a fundamental aspect to ensure a competitive advantage in this new digital scenario.

 Beyond security, alternatives are almost endless and affect many aspects, such as fight against tax fraud, money laundering and other illegal activities and the relationship itself of customers with their banks, as for the facilitation of payments and financing.
 But they especially affect the interaction of customers and companies in a world where the boundaries of everyday actions before buying and the features of the payment itself are increasingly blurred and where providing an experience which matches customers’ personal preferences is a key aspect in their loyalty.